-One, plant a Hass avocado tree and keep it pruned to about 15 feet wide and tall, like mine right here.
+One, plant a Hass avocado tree and keep it pruned to about 15 feet wide and tall, like this one:

-This Hass tree today has been in the ground for three and a half years.
-It was four feet tall when I planted it.
-Now it is 15.5 feet tall and 13 feet wide.
-It’s carrying 73 fruit.
-(See update below for 2017 fruitset.)
+This Hass tree in my yard is carrying just over 100 avocados this year.
 Hass is the variety that you buy in grocery stores, of course.
 It has excellent flavor, as you know, and the fruit will hang on the tree waiting for you to pick it from about February until July (even longer sometimes).
-Simply prune the tree to keep it at a 15-foot canopy.
+Simply prune the tree once or twice a year to keep it at a 15-foot canopy.

 Besides being a bit smaller, another benefit of Reed is that its eating season starts about the time the season for Hass ends.
 So, you could buy good California-grown Hass at the grocery store from the spring into summer, and then from summer through fall you could eat the fruit from your own Reed tree.

 But do Reeds taste as good as Hass?
 They certainly do — plus the fruit is bigger, and they also don’t brown when you cut them and leave a half in the fridge.
+(Read my post: “My Favorite Way to Eat a Reed Avocado.”)
 In case you haven’t seen Reed avocados, here are a few (not yet full size) hiding under the canopy of my tree.